mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 # 4. Exceptions and known limitations

 The newer Gopro models differ in several areas from the Hero 4.
-In order to get it working with the current Solex version, we set the GoPro model to a Hero 4, which causes that some settings do not work yet:
+In order to get it working with the current Solex version, we set the GoPro model to a Hero 4, which causes that some settings are not accessible in the Solex menus:

-- Burst mode other than 12MP wide settings
 - Newer video formats along with new frame rates and FOV settings
 - Newer features like Linear, Hyperlapse, EIS, RAW
 - Whitebalance, ISO, Color, manual exposure settings (also never worked with the original software)